KarenTazayan/Tuning-Blazor-Server-Performance-With-Microsoft-Azure/README.md

 Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) on operation system which you are using.

 >Attention!
-Attention!
 The next steps below (till section 3) are optional.

 If you are using Windows 11 or Windows 10 it is more appropriate to use WSL 2 and install Docker Desktop on Ubuntu-20.04.